Pirku-Itya (Reconciliation Partnerships Program)

 - how the sponsorship will create reconciliation opportunities in your community or your sphere of influence, and support communities to design and implement reconciliation-based activities

-- alignment with our vision: delivering trusted water services for a sustainable and healthy South Australia
+- alignment with our vision: delivering trusted water services for a sustainable and healthy South Australia.

-- The event/project is to be delivered by October 2023.
-Projects that span multiple years, or require recurrent funding are unable to be supported through this program.
+Please note: projects that span multiple years, or require recurrent funding are unable to be supported through this program.

 What your organisation will need to cover